zejn/lnlib/README.rst

     print(doc.UniversalID)
     print(doc.NotesURL)

+..

-.. tip:: You can use NotesURL in web page and browser will call Notes to open document.
+ * You can use NotesURL in web page and browser will call Notes to open document.

 Describe document and convert it to pure python object::